-Great to be photographing Katie and Tom’s recent Dunglass Estate wedding.
+Fantastic to be photographing Katie and Tom’s recent Dunglass Estate wedding.
 It’s always nice when I get the opportunity to venture out of Edinburgh.
 Dunglass Estate is a beautiful setting for a wedding and is located near the Berwickshire town of Cockburnspath, about 40 minutes to the east of Edinburgh.

 This was my first ever commission to shoot Dunglass Estate wedding photos.
 Set in acres of beautiful private grounds, Dunglass Collegiate Church is a beautiful semi-ruined building, the perfect romantic setting for a wedding.

 The wedding ceremony was officiated by Tom’s uncle and was a really perfect tribute to such a nice couple.
 Dunglass Collegiate Church’s layout meant I was able to discretely move around and obtain lots of varied shots from different angles.
-On a sunny day like this the lighting was pretty decent for such an old building, just perfect for shooting beautiful wedding photos.
+On a sunny day like this, the lighting was pretty decent for such an old building, just perfect for shooting beautiful wedding photos.

 I spent most of the rest of the afternoon capturing natural, candid photos of the guests enjoying themselves, followed by beautiful contemporary wedding photos of the newly-weds.

 The rest of the celebrations took place in the nicest wedding marquee I’ve seen.
-Big enough to accommodate all 130 of today’s wedding party, with space for a decent sized dance floor and snazzy sofa seating and bar area, this wasn’t your run of the mill marquee!
+Big enough to accommodate all 130 of today’s wedding party, with space for a decent sized dance floor and snazzy sofa seating and bar area, this wasn’t your run-of-the-mill marquee!
 I loved taking photos of the speeches, shooting lots of natural expressions of everyone enjoying themselves.